Select Page

 • Divestment area with blast cabinets

-• 2 Paragon glass kilns
+• Two Paragon glass kilns

-• 1 Skutt glass kiln
+• One Skutt glass kiln

-• Glass cutting band saw
+• Glass-cutting band saw

 • Drum polisher